Skip to content

 if agency == FileAgency.ESA:

-ds = xr.open_dataset(filepath, group="ScienceData", **kwargs)
+ds = xr.open_dataset(filepath, group="ScienceData", engine=_engine, **kwargs)

 elif agency == FileAgency.JAXA: